 Lagoa – a place surrounded by a lagoon

 The average price per square foot here is R$ 15.000 ($4000).
 Lagoa is the perfect area for sports and relaxation as it is situated around a charming lagoon.
-There’s always many things to do around the beach – including eating out in exclusive bars, listening to live music at the beach front, and hanging out in nightclubs at night.
+There are always many things to do around the beach – including eating out in exclusive bars, listening to live music at the beachfront, and hanging out in nightclubs at night.

-Gávea – the center of nightlife, culture, and architecture
+Gávea – the centre of nightlife, culture, and architecture

 To live here, you’d need to pay around R$ 14.000 ($3700) per square foot.
 Gávea is mostly a residential area and it’s one of the most prestigious spots in Rio.
 It’s green, calm, and boasts some of Rio’s most impressive villas.
 There are many beautiful places to explore here.
 For example, Instituto Moreira Salles, the PUC university campus and some great bars and restaurants.

 Jardim Botânico – the green area of Rio de Janeiro

 Here things get a bit more affordable with properties averaging about R$ 13.000 ($3500) per square foot.
 Jardim Botânico neighbourhood contains the green lungs of the city.
 With a large botanical garden, another beautiful park and parts of Tijuca forest, this is a perfect spot for nature lovers.

 As you can see, living in the top spots in Rio is far from cheap.
 But this shouldn’t stop you from exploring them as a tourist.
 Just add them to your list of attractions and plan for a beautiful, sunny day ahead.